hounaar/TUBAF/Courses/Semester 2/HPC - High Performance computing/PVL/PVL 3 - Parsa_ Besharat - 69365/readme.md

 ## **Conclusion**

 This project demonstrates the effectiveness of MPI for parallelizing numerical computations.
-By applying the trapezoidal rule, the integral \(\int_0^1 \frac{1}{1+x^2} dx = \frac{\pi}{4}\) is computed accurately to 7 decimal places.
+By applying the trapezoidal rule, the integral is computed accurately to 7 decimal places.
 The implementation showcases the synergy between mathematical techniques and high-performance computing, achieving substantial speedups while maintaining precision.

 ---